-The visualization of this result is done by the Visualizer module in Figure 7.
-The estimated CAP properties produced by the CAP Estimator are positioned in the CAP triangle of Figure 8 (extending that of Figure 3).
-In the case of $(c, a, p){MySQL,Azure}$ , the estimated CAP properties (illustrated by the dashed triangle) shows a clear tendency to the C vertex of the triangle, denoting, as discussed above, strong consistency.
-The area bound by the lighter of the inner triangles in the centre of Figure 8 denotes that one (or more) CAP properties of the application have a negative value.
+The visualization of this result is done by the Visualizer module in Fig. 5.
+The estimated CAP properties produced by the CAP Estimator are positioned as a triangle inside the CAP tetrahedron of Fig. 6 (extending that of Fig. 2).
+In the case of $(c, a, p){MySQL{Azure}}$, the estimated CAP properties (illustrated by the dashed triangle) shows a clear tendency to the C vertex of the tetrahedron, denoting, as discussed above, strong consistency.
+The area bound by the lighter of the inner triangles in the centre of Fig. 6 denotes that one (or more) CAP properties of the application have a negative value.

-Having extended the Cloud Pattern Framework to cater for the realization of the proposed CAPoriented application design methodology, in the following we are going to validate our proposal by means of a case study.
+Having extended the Cloud Pattern Framework to cater for the realization of the proposed CAP-oriented application design methodology, in the following we are going to validate our proposal by means of a case study.
 For this purpose we revisit the motivating scenario discussed in Section 2.